2011 - Present

-The objective of the activity is to explore how productive energy can be created out of resistance, obstacles and challenges, i.e. a fun way to see what happens when we collaborate with someone who has different ideas and or perspectives than us.
-Aesthetically, it also functions as a way to look at how mediums interact (charcoal vs. paint or pen etc.) and to see how energy is expressed through line quality and characteristics.
+The goal of Collaborative Combative Drawing is to explore how productive energy can be created out of resistance, obstacles and challenges.
+For example, what happens when you collaborate with someone who has different ideas or perspectives than you?

-I lead in a 20-minute movement warm-up, which includes working in partners on our balance and awareness and a few very important self-defense/ self-confidence techniques.
-These include: the readiness (fighter’s) stance, how to move someone else’s body with leverage points, wrist grab escapes, how to defend against a ‘crayon attack’, and power poses for building confidence.
+We will work in partners on our balance and awareness and a few very important self-defense techniques.
+These include: the readiness (fighter’s) stance, how to move someone else’s body with leverage points, wrist grab escapes, how to defend against a pen or crayon attack, and power poses for building confidence.

-Think of a challenge or struggle that you are facing - this can be something very specific (like a difficult homework/ work assignment) or something less defined (like a general feeling of frustration or bad mood).
+Think of a challenge or struggle that you are facing.
+This can be something or someone very specific (like a difficult homework assignment or difficult person), or something less defined (like a general feeling of frustration or bad mood).
 Now, imagine yourself as an animal facing that obstacle.
-This animal should be meaningful to you and have qualities or abilities that you relate with (or would like to have) – if you could imagine yourself as an animal what animal would you choose and why?
-(It helps the drawing process if it has a head and tail or rear-end of some sort, like a tiger or a flying squirrel.)
+This animal should be meaningful to you and have qualities or abilities with which you relate (or would like to have).
+What animal do you choose and why?
+(It helps the drawing process if the creature has a head and tail or rear-end of some sort, like a tiger or a flying squirrel.)
 If you don’t want to draw an animal, you can think of a symbol.
 You can repeat that symbol over and over to create a pattern across the paper.

-Work with your partner (from the warm-up), starting at opposite sides of the paper and working your way to the middle - drawing the body of the animal from the rear-end towards the shoulders.
+Start at opposite sides of the paper and working your way to the middle - drawing the body of the animal from the rear-end towards the shoulders.
 You have 15 minutes to do this and meet in the middle at the shoulders.
 When everyone has met in the middle (at the end of 15 minutes) I say “GO!” and, for the next two minutes, the objective is to attempt to complete your drawings by drawing the head of your animal in your partner’s space (or complete your pattern across the paper) while making it difficult for your partner to do the same, utilizing the movement and resistance of your partner to produce the final work.
 Don’t worry; I’ll explain it in person.

 After the drawing takes place, we move as a group around the room and reflect on the drawings: Why did you choose the subject matter and medium?
 What happened and what surprised you about the activity and the mediums used?
 How did your physical movements affect the qualities of the marks made on paper?
 What surprised you about your partner and about letting go a certain amount of control?
 Was an interesting visual effect created that you haven’t seen before?
 Were you able to finish your animal?